mathildouk/Genie-Logiciel/README.md

 For the syntax, you can read the **mml_language.md** files.

 Formula haven't been implemented.
-Our application choose the last column for the predictive variable.
+Our application chooses the last column for the predictive variable.

 ![Editor](Screencast/editor.png)

 #### Form

 Unlike in the editor, here everything is easy.
-Indeed, you don't have to know our mml language you just to click on the different buttons.
-Our application convert for you the form into a mml languages.
+Indeed, you don't have to know our mml language you just have to click on the different buttons.
+Our application converts for you the form into a mml languages.

-First, you can choose the files in which the algorithm will perform.
+First, you can choose the files where you want to apply a machine learning algorithm.
 The interest variable is the last column of the csv files.

 After you can choose the algorithm, the language and the parameters you want.
 When the form is complete and good for you, you can submit it.